 - Protecting Public Health in Massachusetts

-CHLPI continues its work as a consultant to the Massachusetts Department of Public Health’s Bureau of Infectious Disease and Laboratory Sciences (BIDLS), which encompasses, among others, the state’s HIV, viral hepatitis, tuberculosis, and sexually transmitted infections public health bureaus.
-This project allows CHLPI to act as an advisor to analyze health care laws, policies, and industry practices that are of interest to the client, and to advance frameworks that promote access to health care and public health in Massachusetts.
+CHLPI is a consultant to the Massachusetts Department of Public Health’s Bureau of Infectious Disease and Laboratory Sciences (BIDLS), which encompasses, among others, the state’s HIV, viral hepatitis, tuberculosis, and sexually transmitted infections public health bureaus.
+CHLPI analyzes health care laws, policies, and industry practices that are of interest to BIDLS, and advances frameworks that promote access to health care and public health in Massachusetts.

 - Health Care Policy During the Covid-19 Pandemic